Acceptance Devices | PAX A77 Terminal User Guide

 Debug device

-Order a debug device if you want to use the Acceptance Devices | PAX All-in-One Solution and want to integrate your own application into this solution.
+Order a debug device if you plan to use the Acceptance Devices | PAX All-in-One Solution and want to integrate your custom application into this solution.

 • Debug card reader (payment terminal).
 Model does not include an integrated printer.